ajordaan/portfolio/src/content/work/classic-car-collections.md

 #### Conclusion:

-I learn't a lot about Firebase and microservices while building this project.
+I learned a lot about Firebase and microservices while building this project.
 I also got to integrate with other services like Algolia for the search functionality.